sajidsarker/sajidsarker.github.io/_posts/2022-08-14-cogitio-ergo-sum.md

 Firstly, my wordplay is a bastardisation of Latin - albeit not nearly as visceral, intelligent, or relatable as AAVE.

-Second, French Mathematician René Descartes's first principle was to recognise "Je pense, donc je suis." *I think, so I am*.
+Second, French Mathematician RenÃ© Descartes's first principle was to recognise "Je pense, donc je suis." *I think, so I am*.

 It is an interesting notion to unpack within the context of human intelligence and consciousness.